 Pieces of Her (New series)

-Toni Collette leads the cast in this adaptation of Karin Slaughter's popular thriller about a woman who tries to stop an active shooter, and the effects it has on her relationship with her daughter who feels she witnesses a change in her mother after she interferes.
+Toni Collette leads the cast in this adaptation of Karin Slaughter's popular thriller about a woman who tries to stop an active shooter, and the effects it has on her relationship with her daughter who feels she witnesses a change in her mother after the traumatic interference.

 The Prom (New movie)

 Ryan Murphy is giving a recent, popular Broadway show the feature film treatment, bringing on Meryl Streep and Nicole Kidman to do it.
 It follows the drama that unfolds as a lesbian teenager is banned from going to the prom with her girlfriend in a small Indiana town.

 Famous Disney animator (Tarzan, Pocahontas) Glen Keane is making his directorial debut in a heartfelt animated feature about a girl who tries to travel to the moon to prove the existence of the Moon Goddess.